About the Fund

 About Dr. van Eeden

-Dr. van Eeden has made and continues to make important contributions in a wide range of areas, including estimation in restricted parameter spaces, decision theory, nonparametrics, and selection procedures.
-She is a Fellow in the Institute of Mathematical Statistics and the American Statistical Association, and an elected member of the International Statistical Institute.
+Dr. van Eeden made important contributions in a wide range of areas, including estimation in restricted parameter spaces, decision theory, nonparametrics, and selection procedures.
+She was a Fellow in the Institute of Mathematical Statistics and the American Statistical Association, and an elected member of the International Statistical Institute.
 She contributed to the development of Statistics in the Department of Mathematics and Statistics at the University of Montreal.
 That department has honoured her by establishing the Prix Constance van Eeden, given annually to the best graduating BSc student in Statistics or Actuarial Science.
-Dr. van Eeden has supervised more than a dozen PhD students and eighteen MSc students.
-The UBC Statistics Department is fortunate to have Dr. van Eeden spend each fall in the Department.
-And the Department is honoured that Dr. van Eeden has entrusted it with administration of the Fund.
+Dr. van Eeden supervised more than a dozen PhD students and eighteen MSc students.
+The UBC Statistics Department was fortunate to have Dr. van Eeden spend each fall in the Department.
+And the Department is honoured that Dr. van Eeden entrusted it with administration of the Fund.

 Bringing distinguished visitors to UBC

-Since 1999, the Constance van Eeden Endowment has allowed faculty in the department to invite internationally renowned statistics researchers for seminars and visits.
+Since 1999, the Constance van Eeden Endowment allowed faculty in the department to invite internationally renowned statistics researchers for seminars and visits.

-Beginning in 2009, the van Eeden Fund has supported invitations extended by Statistics graduate students.
+Beginning in 2009, the van Eeden Fund supported invitations extended by Statistics graduate students.
 The students invite, plan for and host a researcher of their choosing.
 The department has benefitted tremendously from this fund, not only through the stimulating lectures, but also through the opportunity for our graduate students to discuss research and career opportunities with visitors and to learn first-hand how to host an eminent statistician.

 - In the fall of 1999, we welcomed our first visitor, Professor William Strawderman, of Rutgers University.
 Professor Strawderman gave a series of four seminars and lectures on “Improved Estimation of Location Parameters”.